Saturday, November 20, 2010

 some olive oil or butter for frying

-, optional (you could remove the ham for vegetarian version)
+sliced ham and mozzarella for serving, optional (you could remove the ham for vegetarian version)

 1. In a shallow bowl beat the eggs with the milk, salt and sugar.

-3. One by one dip the bread slices into the egg mixture from both sides (don't let them soak though) and place on the pan, few at a time.
+2. Heat the oil or melt the butter in a pan with non-stick surface.3.
+One by one dip the bread slices into the egg mixture from both sides (don't let them soak though) and place on the pan, few at a time.
 Fry on both sides until its dark golden.
 Remove from the pan, set aside and proceed with the next batch.

 4. Arrange few Grenki on a pan, place a slice of ham and some mozzarella on each piece, cover and fry over a very low heat until the cheese melts.
 Serve immediately.